creative-connections/Bodylight-docs/tutorial/basic9export.md

 Show some variables in chart:
 <bdl-chartjs-time id="id10" width="300" height="200" fromid="idfmi" labels="Pressure in Aorta" initialdata="" refindex="0" refvalues="1"></bdl-chartjs-time>
 ```
+## (optionally) Save project as ZIP
+Save the project as a ZIP file for further usage.

+Click <button>Project Menu</button> and click <button> Save project as ZIP</button>.

+The ZIP file contains all MD and other files, additionally it contains project specific json file to facilitate loading project in another computer.

+Bodylight-Editor is static web page - meaning it does not store and transfer your data to a server, thus it's necessary to save your project locally.
+The current project is stored in browser local cache and will disapear when browser cache is cleaned.

 ## Export to HTML

 Click <button>Project menu</button> and select <button>Export project as HTML</button>.
 A dialog asking for file name will appear.

-## Exported file

 Fill the name and submit.
-A ZIP file will be created and`Save As` feature of web browser is used to save the ZIP locally to your computer.
+A ZIP file will be created and `Save As` feature of web browser is used to save the ZIP locally to your computer.

-## Zip file structure
+## HTML Export Zip file structure

 A ZIP file contains these files:
  - index.md (document with web simulator)